Shihab-Shahriar/ArborY/README.md

 Minimum seperation distance functions between many 3d geometrical shapes, 0.0 distance implies overlap.

 ## Compilation
-+ There are two executables: oen called `app` that demonstrates the use of these functions.
++ There are two executables: one called `app` that demonstrates the use of these functions.
 The other is called `cgal`, mainly for testing purposes.
 It calls the many of the same functions using CGAL library to compare output against `app`.
 + To compile: from a `build` directory, run `bash ../compile.sh` and then `make`.
-Comment out the last few lines if CGAL is not installed.
+Comment out the last few lines of `CMakeLists.txt` if CGAL is not installed.

 ## Usage
 + Most of the functions are in `include/distances.h`.